 As someone who has personally used BetterHelp for therapy, I can’t say enough nice things about the site, the app, and the counselors found there.
 Much like Talkspace, you can search for therapists that specialize in what you’re looking for and some insurance providers help cover costs.

 ReGain is specifically for relationship therapy.
-At $240-$320/mo for a plan, it’s comparable to BetterHelp, however there are many limitations to the app’s offerings.
+It’s comparable to BetterHelp, however there are many limitations to the app’s offerings.

 Pride Counseling is specifically for LGBTQIA+ individuals.
 Here, you’ll find counselors who specialize in therapy for queer and transgender clients.